Tax Strategy

 Overview

 Bentley Motors Limited (the Company) is the most sought after luxury car brand in the world.
-The company’s headquarters in Crewe is home to all of its operations including design, R&D, engineering and production of the company’s model lines – Continental, Flying Spur, and Bentayga.
+The company’s headquarters in Crewe is home to all of its operations including design, R&D, engineering and production of the company’s model lines – Continental, Flying Spur, Bentayga, and Bentayga EWB.
 Bentley employs over 3,000 people at Crewe.

 The Company manages its tax affairs based on five core principles: